flintlib/arb/doc/source/acb_mat.rst

 Eigenvalues and eigenvectors
 -------------------------------------------------------------------------------

 The functions in this section are experimental.
-There may be classes of matrices where the algorithms fail to converge even as *prec* is increased, or for which the error bounds are much worse than necessary.
-Manually balancing badly scaled matrices may help.
+There are classes of matrices where the algorithms fail to converge even as *prec* is increased, or for which the error bounds are much worse than necessary.
+In some cases, it can help to manually precondition the matrix *A* by applying a similarity transformation `T^{-1} A T`.

+* If *A* is badly scaled, take `T` to be a matrix such that the entries of `T^{-1} A T` are more uniform (this is known as balancing).
+* Simply taking `T` to be a random invertible matrix can help if an algorithm fails to converge despite `A` being well-scaled.
+(This can be the case when dealing with multiple eigenvalues.)

 .. function:: int acb_mat_approx_eig_qr(acb_ptr E, acb_mat_t L, acb_mat_t R, const acb_mat_t A, const mag_t tol, slong maxiter, slong prec)